TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 ### 3. Publishing

 {{< accordion title="Currently or previously serving as chief editor or senior manager of major international media or publishing house, or as copyright agent, with at least 10 years’ experience in publishing or mass communications." suffix="1." bottomless="true" >}}
-* Certificates of serving at an authoritative international media or publishing house as chief editor, senior executive or certified copywriter agent , and certificates of work experience in publishing or mass communication for more than a decade.**Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
+* Certificates of serving at an authoritative international media or publishing house as chief editor, senior executive or certified copywriter agent, and certificates of work experience in publishing or mass communication for more than a decade. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**

 a.
 Authoritative international media: The international print news media or news agency of at least two pages in length and serving a national or global audience of readers.
 Examples include but not limit to US News and World Report, The New York Times, The Washington Post, The Financial Times, Associated Press, Reuters, L’ Agence France-Press, Time, Life, National Geographic.
 Yazhou Zhoukan (Hong Kong), and other publications or news agencies acknowledged by the MOC.

 b.
 The publishing houses include but not limit to Penguin Random House, HarperCollins Publishers LLC, or other publishing houses acknowledged by the MOC.

 c.
 Senior managers of the print media indicate manager, assistant general manager, deputy general manager, general manager, deputy CEO, CEO, deputy executive director, executive director, deputy publisher, publisher, deputy director-general, director-general, vice president, president, responsible person, chief editor, deputy managing editor, managing editor, deputy general director, general director, other similar position, or other individuals reviewed and approved of by the MOC.
 {{< /accordion >}}

 {{< accordion title="Currently or previously serving as professor at foreign university in publishing or related mass communications disciplines." suffix="2." bottomless="true" >}}